-- Throughout Second Year - Attend CSO workshops and presentations.
+• Throughout Second Year

-- Pick up your 2L Handbook from the CSO. - Participate in Bar Association Committees, Continuing Legal Education (CLE) courses and other mentoring/networking opportunities. - Start developing your contact and networking list!
-Make sure you are making yourself a known member of the legal community. - Contact alumni in the area you would like to practice in after graduation, and set-up informal meetings, informational interviews, lunches, etc.
+- o Attend CSO workshops and presentations. - Review 2L Pathway on Symplicity, including 2L Handbook. - Participate in Bar Association Committees, Continuing Legal Education (CLE) courses and other mentoring/networking opportunities. - Start developing your contact and networking list!
+Make sure you are making yourself a known member of the legal community. - O Contact alumni in the area you would like to practice in after graduation, and set-up informal meetings, informational interviews, lunches, etc.